christopherkuemmel/ml-core/README.md

 1. Idea - What is the main idea behind this approach?
 2. Improvement - What does it make better than other approaches?
 3. Concept - The concept in more details, and possibly pictures!
-4. Evaluation - TBD
+4. Examples - Own implementation of the technology
-5. Production - How can this be applied in production and for which use-cases?
-6. References - Links, Guides, Papers, etc.
+5. References - Links, Guides, Papers, etc.
-7. Examples - Own implementation of the technology

 ## Learning